jhucsf/spring2025/assign/assign01.md

 # Overview

-In this assignment, you will implement a simple C library implementation operations on a 256-bit unsigned integer data type.
+In this assignment, you will implement a simple C library providing arithmetic operations on a 256-bit unsigned integer data type.

 This is a substantial assignment!
 We strongly recommend that you start working on it as early as possible, and plan to make steady progress rather than waiting